oracle-livelabs/pts/sharding/shard-db-deployment/shard-db-deployment.md

 15. Connect to the shard pdb and validate the shard.
-The `validateShard` procedure can and should be run against primary, mounted (unopened) standby, and Active Data Guard standby databases that are part of the sharded database configuration.
+The `validateShard` procedure can and should be run against primary, mounted (unopened) standby, and Active Data Guard standby databases that are part of the sharded database configuration. (**Note**: If you current host is shd2 or shd3, you should change the container name from shdpdb1 to shdpdb2 or shdpdb3).

     ```
     SQL> <copy>alter session set container=shdpdb1;</copy>